Introduction

 This reflective sun shade material reduces water loss up to 60% by providing maximum shading for crops.

-With canopy temperature reduced by 8°C, it improves crop yield by creating a healthier environment for yield-critical plants, such as specific flowers, vegetables, and fruits.
-So the Aluminet is the best choice for greenhouse cloth.
+With canopy temperature reduced by 8°-10°C, crop yield can be improved by creating a healthier environment for yield-critical plants, such as specific flowers, vegetables, and fruits.

-Aluminet shade cloth is available in 300 denier polyester mesh material which is the ideal choice when durability is needed.
 It is intended to shade plants, fruits, and trees from sunlight while still allowing plenty of light to reach the plant so they can grow.

 The knitted ones come in various weights and strengths.
 That includes UV-stabilized polyethylene covers, netting, and aluminum shade cloth.

-The densities of cloths extend from 30% to 90%.
 The variation helps meet the individual demands of various plants, flowers, and crops.

 What is the difference between Black Shade Cloth and Aluminet Shade?